techidaily/site-ai-video-translation/source/_posts/convert-video-voice-to-text-online-for-free-fast-and-easy-ways-for-2024.md

 ###### Step 2: Open the interface of Virbo

 After the installation process, open the interface of Virbo.
-Go to the Home tab and select the option of[Video translator](https://virbo.wondershare.com/app/video-translate).
+Go to the Home tab and select the option of [Video translator](https://virbo.wondershare.com/app/video-translate).

 ![open the translator of Virbo](https://images.wondershare.com/virbo/article/translate-youtube-video-to-english-6.jpg)